westtoer/node-winapi/README.md

 The content of these files follows the previsously mentioned 'products' layout.

 ## Claims dump
 ```
 nodejs dhubdump.js -o ~/feeds/WIN/2.0/ -i <<yourid>> -s <<yoursecret>> claims
 ```
-This will produce the files claims.xml and claims.json
+This will produce the files claims.xml and claims.json containing the infromation about the claims in the WIN

-The content of these files is descibed [here](http://todo-shmdoc-reference)